EU, Beijing heading for collision over China's COVID crisis | Health

 - Belgium

-And as the 27-nation bloc was moving closer to imposing some sort of restrictions on travellers from China, Beijing clearly laid out what to expect in return.
+And as the 27-nation bloc moved closer to imposing some sort of restrictions on travelers from China, Beijing threatened countermeasures.

 “We are firmly opposed to attempts to manipulate the COVID measures for political purposes and will take countermeasures based on the principle of reciprocity,” Mao said.